Netherlands - Social Security Insights | Workia

 Treaties

 As Netherlands social security contributions are not high, there could be a cost advantage of local hiring as opposed to expatriation.
 However the impact of this on the availability of the 30% ruling for tax purposes may actually eliminate any savings.
-Third country employment could be considered to deliver savings while preserving the expatriate tax saving status.
+Third country employment could be considered to deliver savings while preserving the expatriate tax deduction.

 Exemptions